 The examples so far gradually lead to lessons.
 For example, the tram stop Západní brána is already in operation in front of the University of Bohunice campus.
 There is nothing standing around it yet, but major construction is planned for the future.
 When it starts, there will be no need to make a circuitous connection to public transport.
 However, there are still localities in Brno that lack better transport connections despite the high population density.

 This problem also concerns the Kamechy housing estate on the border of the Bystrc and Žebětín districts.
 This is an area on the outskirts of Brno, whose inhabitants have to change to a bus during the tram journey from the city centre, which is not comfortable.
 However, the extension of the tram line to Bystrc by 1,400 metres will provide them with convenience and time savings.
 Three stops and a 320-metre long tunnel will be built on the new section, thanks to which the noise from traffic will not bother the residents living nearby.
-This will promote a sustainable mode of transport and new, more modern trams can be expected to run on the line.

 The population of Kamechy has increased sharply in just a few years.
 While in 2011 there were 500 inhabitants, in the following ten years this number more than tripled and exceeded 4,200 inhabitants.
 This is also linked to the rapid increase in housing.
 However, more people living in the area means more pressure not only on transport services but also on the availability of other services.
 Funds from the ITI tool have already supported, for example, the construction of a six-class kindergarten.